A New Multipoint Symmetric Secant Method with a Dense Initial Matrix: Numerical Experiments

-Figure~\ref{fig1} displays the results using three different memory sizes.
-The top left figure displays the results when the memory limit was set to 3.
-Initializing with Options 1 and 2, the { MSS} method converged on 58 problems; however, initialization with Options 3 and 4 converged on 59.
-The performance profile shows that the two-parameter initializations generally outperformed the one-parameter initializations.
-In the case of $m=5$, the performance profile shows that the two-parameter initialization based on Theorem~\ref{theoremMarch155} outperforms the other initializations.
-It can be also argued that Option 4 is competitive with both one-parameter initializations.
-In this experiment, using each initialization the { MSS} method solved 59 out of 60 problems.
-Finally, in the case of $m=7$, using each initialization the { MSS} method solved 58 out of 60 problems.
-In this case, Option 1 outperforms the two-parameter initializations.
-It is important to note that the { MSS} method performs the same number of function as gradient evaluations (i.e., one per iteration), and thus, the performance profile for gradient evaluations is identical to the ones presented for function evaluations.
+For all initializations, $m=3$ yielded the best results for { MSS}.
+Morever, Options 1, 4, and 5 were the best choices with $m=3$.
+Figure~\ref{fig1} displays these results.
+From the performance profile, it appears that Option 4 outperforms the other two options, including usual quasi-Newton initialization (Option 1).
+It is important to note that the { MSS} method performs the same number of function as gradient evaluations (i.e., one per iteration), and thus, the performance profile for gradient evaluations is identical to the one presented for function evaluations.

-In order to determine the best combination on this { CUTE}st test set, a second performance profile was generated that compared the best options for each choice of memory.
-Figure~\ref{exper1all} suggests that the { MSS} method runs best using a fewer amount of stored pairs with a two-parameter initialization.
-In all cases, using $m=7$ underperformed $m=3$ and $m=5$.

-{\bf Experiment 2.} In this section, we compare the { MSS} method with a dense initialization to an { L-SR1} method.
-The reason for this choice is that both methods generate approximations Hessians that may be indefinite, and thus, it is natural to use both in a trust-region framework.
+Table~\ref{table1} presents the cumulative results for $m=3$ for all five initializations.
+In this table, the total number of function evaluations reported includes only the 46 problems on which the { MSS} method converged using all five initializations.
+Table~\ref{table1} shows that Option 4 appears to outperform the other initializations in number of problems { MSS} could solve but also in terms of the total number of function evaluations when considering only the problems in which all initializations led to convergence for { MSS}.

+Finally, for comparison between the different memory allocations, we report in Table~\ref{table2} the performance of Option 4 using all three memory size $m=3, 5,$ and $7$.
+The number of function evaluations found in Table~\ref{table2} for $m=3$ are different than in Table~\ref{table1} since Table~\ref{table1} reports results only on 46 problems; in contrast, function evaluations for all 49 problems are included in Table~\ref{table2} since using { MSS} converged on all 49 problems for all three memory sizes using Option 4.

+{\bf Experiment 2.} One of the most-used indefinite updates for large-scale optimization is the limited-memory symmetric rank-one ({ L-SR1}).
 For this experiment, we implemented a standard { L-SR1} trust-region method~\cite[Algorithm 6.2]{nocedal2006numerical} and chose the approximate solution to the subproblem using a truncated-CG (see, for example,~\cite{nocedal2006numerical,conn2000trust}).
 The { LSR-1} method was initialized using $B_0=\gamma^{SR1}_{k} I$, where $\gamma^{SR1}_k$ could be changed each iteration.
 Updates to the quasi-Newton pairs were accepted provided